Hey, your browser is out of date!

 Lokal

 If you are looking for traditionally Czech food within an environment that is adored by the locals, as well as tourists, then there's no better place to start than Lokal.
 Whether you choose to take your food away or sit at one of the long tables that are conducive to getting to know other diners; you are sure to love the homemade options available.
-The menu features specialities such as 'moravský vrabec' (pork with red cabbage) and chicken breast fried in butter; both with dumplings available on the side and at prices under £5.
+The menu features specialities such as 'moravský vrabec' (pork with red cabbage) and chicken breast fried in butter; both with dumplings available on the side.
 You can even attend the restaurant's Draught School, where you learn to pull the perfect pint, for special occasions like birthdays and group events.

 Alcron